Our Team

 Student Mentor, Ellis Park

-With over 15 years in the sporting industry as a player in Colombia and Australia, Camillo holds a Bachelor in Sport Science and a Master’s in High Performance.
-Camillo has coached at the A-League’s Western United, and is curretnyly working for the Solomon Islands Football Association as part of their Strength and Conditioning team as part of their World Cup qualification campaign.
+With over 15 years in the sporting industry as a player in Colombia and Australia, Camilo holds a Bachelor in Sport Science and a Master’s in High Performance.
+Camillo has coached at the A-League’s Western United, and is currently working for the Solomon Islands Football Association as part of their Strength and Conditioning team as part of their World Cup qualification campaign.
 Camillo is excited to share his experiences so that SCSA’s students can begin to reach their full potential.

 Danielle Palmer

-Teacher, Cove
+Teacher, Hallett Cove

 Danielle is a caring and passionate leader and teacher.
 She has taught a range of SACE subjects throughout her teaching career.
 Danielle has a love for sport with many years of experience in playing and coaching a range of sports including netball, basketball, soccer and Gaelic Football.
 Her passion lies in fostering meaningful connections with students and creating an inclusive and safe learning environment that supports students to achieve their full potential in both a personal and educative sense.